DNA-Evolutions/Java-TourOptimizer-Examples/src/main/java/com/dna/jopt/touroptimizer/java/examples/basic/README.md

 The examples in the basic section are numbered (within their package naming like `PACKAGENAME_NUMBER`).
 It is not necessary to strictly follow the numbering, but it gives a good way to increase the complexity during the first steps with JOpt-TourOptimizer.

 - Package `recommendedimplementation_02`: Comparable to `firstoptimization_01`.
 Further, shows how to use callbacks and reactive java.
 - Package `io_03`: Shows how to save an optimization to a JSON object and how to load a JSON into an optimization.
+Additionally, it shows how to use a JSON file as data-storage for a new fresh run (ignoring a previous solution).
 Further, it show how to create an KML file from a solution object.
 - Package `connection_04`: Shows how to use connections.
 A connection defines, for example, the distances between two elements.
 - Package `readoutresult_05`: Shows how to use/analyze the result object after a successful optimization run is done.
 - Package `eventnode_06`: Shows how to create a node that has no geographical location (like a phone call).